State Space Closure: Revisiting Endless Online Level Generation via Reinforcement Learning

 \section{Introduction}

-\IEEEPARstart{A}{lthough} deep learning (DL) has achieved notable successes and shown its advantages, including efficiency, scalability and generalisation capability, in procedural content generation (PCG), endless online generation of game levels via DL remains to be a rarely explored direction~\cite{summerville2018procedural,liu2021deep}.
-Recently, Shu \etal\cite{shu2021experience} introduced an experience-driven PCG via reinforcement learning (EDRL) framework, integrated generative adversarial network (GAN) \cite{goodfellow2014gan, volz2018evolving} and reinforcement learning (RL) \cite{sutton2018reinforcement} to realise online generation of game levels while maximising experience-driven quality measurements.
-Game level segments are generated in real-time based on previously generated segments.
-The work of \cite{shu2021experience} reveals the potential of endless online level generation (OLG) via DL.
+\IEEEPARstart{A}{lthough} deep learning has achieved notable successes and shown its advantages, including efficiency, scalability and generalisation capability, in procedural content generation (PCG), endless online generation of game levels via deep learning remains to be a rarely explored direction~\cite{summerville2018procedural,liu2021deep}.
+Recently, Shu \etal \cite{shu2021experience} introduce an experience-driven PCG via reinforcement learning (EDRL) framework, integrated generative adversarial networks (GAN) \cite{goodfellow2014gan, volz2018evolving} and deep reinforcement learning (RL) \cite{sutton2018reinforcement} to realise the online level generation of game levels while maximising experience-driven quality measurements.
+The work of \cite{shu2021experience} reveals the potential of endless online level generation (OLG) via deep learning.

-Latest study \cite{wang2022fun} shows that EDRL can generate levels with promising short-term novelty (i.e., in-level diversity) with proper configuration of reward function.
-However, we find that EDRL tends to generate recurrent patterns (c.f.
-Fig. \ref{fig:levels}).
-This is undesired because if some patterns repeatedly appear in levels, players will get bored easily.
-An in-depth understanding of this phenomenon will help improve the diversity of contents generated via EDRL.
+The work of \cite{wang2022fun} shows that EDRL can generate levels with promising short-term novelty (i.e., local intra-level divergence) with proper configuration of the reward function.
+However, we find that EDRL tends to generate recurrent patterns (cf. Fig. \ref{fig:levels}).
+This is undesired because if some patterns repetitively appear in levels, players will get bored easily.
+An in-depth understanding of this phenomenon will help improve the diversity of levels generated via EDRL.

-To formally analyse this undesired yet interesting phenomenon, in this work, we introduce a formal definition of \textit{state space closure} (SSC), which describes a scenario that the set of all possible states in an infinite-horizon Markov decision process converges to a closure within a finite number of steps $h$.
-In other words, all states that may appear after $h$ steps of online generation process, can be found within the first $h$ steps.
-It can lead to poor long-term novelty and among-level diversity, however, make the RL designer be always able to generate level segments as fine as in training, even given infinite steps.
+To analyse this undesired yet interesting phenomenon, this work formally defines the \textit{state space closure} (SSC), which describes a scenario that the set of all possible states in an infinite-horizon Markov decision process (MDP) converges to a closure within a finite number of steps $h$.
+In other words, all states that possibly appear after $h$ steps of the OLG process can be found within the first $h$ steps.
+It can lead to poor long-term novelty and inter-level diversity, but it can also make RL designers always able to generate level segments as fine as during training, even if proceeding to infinite steps.